 Study of special problems in philosophy through extensive reading, independent research, and writing.
 Problems to be considered and materials to be covered will be determined in consultation with the instructor.

-Required Capstone course 3 hours
+Required Capstone course 3 credits

 Choose one course:

 Students will research and write a high quality formal philosophy paper, approximately 20 - 25 pages in length, on a topic determined in consultation with the instructor.
 The thesis shall be reviewed by, and defended before, a committee of at least three members of the faculty, including the instructor.

 Philosophy majors only; 15 credit hours in philosophy, senior standing and permission of the program coordinator